-.
-The Ajanta paintings stresses on religious romanticism with lyric quality, a reflection of the view that every aspect of life has an equal value in the spiritual sense and as an aspect of the divine.
+In Ajanta wall-paintings, there is a profound modification from the art of early Buddhism.
+The Ajanta paintings stress on religious romanticism with lyric quality, a reflection of the view that every aspect of life has an equal value in the spiritual sense and as an aspect of the divine.
 The paintings are done by covering the rough surface of the wall with a layer of clay or cow dung mixed with chopped straw or animal hair.
-When this has been smoothed and leveled, it is given a varnish of fine white clay or gypsum and it is on this ground that the painting is done.
-It is notable that the plaster ground was kept moist throughout the application of the dye.
-A burnishing process gave a lustrous finish to the whole surface.
+When this has been smoothed and levelled, it is given a finish of fine white clay and it is on this ground that the painting is done.

-Another magnificent painting in Cave XVII is a picture of a king talking smilingly to a golden goose.
+Another magnificent painting in Cave 18 is a picture of a king talking smilingly to a golden goose.
 Even the painting of mother and child before Buddha draws attention.
 This painting is a fine representation of simplicity and poverty.
 There are several pieces of stone in hand of the child and one piece of stone in the hand of the mother.
 The child is naked and the mother is wearing a thin cloth.
-According to some scholar it is the picture of Yashodhara and Rahul.
-The expression of seriousness on the face of mother and simplicity on the face of the child has been marvelously represented.